DanielSSilva/danielssilva.github.io/_drafts/Azure-pipelines---YAML-structure-and-creating-simple-pipeline-for-Csharp-project.md

 Let's break it down into what each element does:

 * *trigger*: as the name implies, here you configure what will trigger your pipeline.
 The [documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema#triggers) has a lot of information, but in short, there are 4 trigger types: Push, Pull Request, Scheduled and Pipeline.
 Because this point itself can be a blog post, I will dedicate one just for this.
-For now, we can set this to "none", meaning it will never be triggered (you have to call it manually).
+For now, we can set this to "none", meaning it will never be triggered (but you can call it manually).
-* *pool*: Defines which pool the pipeline should run on.
+* *pool*: Defines on which pool the pipeline should run.
 You can run on a Microsoft-Hosted pool or on a private pool.
-For new we will use the Microsoft-hosted pool, but on a future post we will see how to create our own, but if you are really curious, you can check my [Using RaspberryPi as an Azure agent for Pipelines (Part 1)](https://danielssilva.dev/2020-09-28-Using-Raspberry-Pi-as-an-Azure-Agent-for-Pipelines/) post.
+For now we will use the Microsoft-hosted pool, but on a future post we will see how to create our own, but if you are really curious, you can check my [Using RaspberryPi as an Azure agent for Pipelines (Part 1)](https://danielssilva.dev/2020-09-28-Using-Raspberry-Pi-as-an-Azure-Agent-for-Pipelines/) post.
 * *jobs*: The pipeline can have multiple jobs.
 Unless stated otherwise (by using the dependsOn parameter), jobs run in parallel.
 Each job has *steps*, which are defined into one or many *tasks*

 # Project structure

-For the sake of simplicity, let's say we have a simple C# console application that outputs a greeting message given the user name as parameter.
+For the sake of simplicity, let's say we have a simple C# console application that outputs a greeting message given the user name as a parameter.
 You can find this project on my Azure DevOps project repository called [AzDevOpsSeries](https://dev.azure.com/danielssilvadev/_git/AzDevOpsSeries)

 Now, because we don't like broken things, we add a simple unit test to make sure that the method is returning what's expected.